B40nishant/B40nishant/README.md

 - 👋 Hi, I’m @B40nishant
-- 👀 I’m interested in python program
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on any social media
-- 📫 How to reach me _nishantlandage_ my instagram ID

 <!---
 B40nishant/B40nishant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.